 Can we use the heat from Yellowstone for energy?

 There are other natural heat sources in the United States that are being used for geothermal energy.
-Typically, hot water or steam is tapped from a deep reservoir through a geothermal drillhole.
-The fluid is then expanded through a turbine to generate electricity.
-In California, there are about 4 to 5 GW of electricity generated at power plants at The Geysers, Salton Sea, Coso, Casa Diablo and other geothermal systems.
+In California, about 4-5 GW of electricity is generated at power plants at The Geysers, Salton Sea, Coso, Casa Diablo, and other geothermal systems.
 This is enough to provide energy for several million people.
-There are also power plants in Nevada, Utah, and Hawaii.
-Geothermal power is also used in many others countries.
-The Geothermal Education Office has a good website with lots of information about geothermal energy, its uses, and the output of different geothermal systems.
-The U. S. Geological Survey also has an educational and well-illustrated booklet on geothermal energy.
+There are also geothermal power plants in Nevada, Utah, and Hawaii